yossi-laor/FITBIT-at-LOCKDWON/README.md

 PKL.zip -- the output of the JSON-to-DF notebook which is used as input by the other notebooks

-Data was accessed via: https://www.fitbit.com/settings/data/export under 'Export Your Account Archive'
+Data was accessed via: https://www.fitbit.com/settings/data/export under 'Export Your Account Archive' and through the Fitbit Web API for the Swimming-HR file